Athletics: Women's Basketball

 The Muhlenberg College women's basketball program has established a strong foundation of athletic and academic success.

-The Mules have won more than 75 percent of their games since the 2001-02 season, winning the Centennial Conference championship and/or finishing first in their division eight times in those 11 years.
-They also have landed on the Women's Basketball Coaches Association Academic Top 25 Honor Roll four times in the last nine years; in 2009, they were one of only four Division III schools to reach the "Sweet 16" of the NCAA Tournament and place in the top 16 on the WBCA academic list.
+The Mules have won just under 75 percent of their games since the 2001-02 season, winning the Centennial Conference championship and/or finishing first in their division eight times in those 12 years.
+They also have landed on the Women's Basketball Coaches Association Academic Top 25 Honor Roll four times in the last 10 years; in 2009, they were one of only four Division III schools to reach the "Sweet 16" of the NCAA Tournament and place in the top 16 on the WBCA academic list.

 In 2008-09, the Mules reached the "Sweet 16" of the NCAA Tournament for the first time in school history, handing previous national finalist Bowdoin its first postseason loss ever on its home court.
 Muhlenberg was a perfect 18-0 in the Centennial Conference regular season – the first women's team to do so – and went on to win the CC championship, finishing the year ranked in the top 15 in Division III.

 Muhlenberg returned to the "Sweet 16" in 2010-11 with two dramatic NCAA Tournament wins — one against 2010 "Final Four" team Rochester on its home court — before falling to eventual national champion Amherst.
 The Mules won their record sixth CC title and were ranked 15th in the final Division III poll.

 During the 2007-08 season, the Mules captured their second CC championship in three years.
 With a 21-7 record, the team also accepted its second NCAA Tournament bid over that same period and hosted first- and second-round NCAA Tournament games at Memorial Hall.
 The Mules finished among the national leaders in several NCAA statistical categories.